Download Manuscript Templates: English

-- Before initiating the submission process, authors should read the Editorial Policies.
+- Before initiating the submission process, please read Author Information Pack.

-- Authors are required to agree with the Copyright Notice statements.
+- Authors are required to agree with all of this journal’s editorial, policy, and ethical statements.

-- Authors should register first as Author role.
-All manuscripts are submitted online using Online Submission Service.
+- All manuscripts are submitted online using Online Submission Service.
 See the Online Submission guidelines or download from here.

-- Authors can submit manuscripts in the form of articles or book reviews.
-The minimum length of an article is 5,000 words, and a book review of at least 500 words.
-For book reviews, it is necessary to include the book cover picture.
+- Authors can submit manuscripts in the form of research articles or book reviews.
+The minimum length is 5000 words, and a book review of at least 1000 words.

-- Manuscripts are written in Indonesian or English using standard academic languages.
+- Manuscripts can be written in Indonesian or English, using standard academic languages.